 But be warned.
 And this may come as a shock to those of you not from the East Coast.
 If you visit during the winter, they won't be offering the blueberry lime cake.
 And like me, you might have a moment of outrage, and demand to know why they're missing.
 Well, the Hi-Rise uses fresh blueberries, kids.
 Which means they're seasonal.
 So savor them whilst you may!

-But take comfort, Bostonians, in knowing that during, one British treat is readily available to all within distance of Shaw's Market.
+But take comfort, Bostonians, in knowing that during winter, one British treat is readily available to all within distance of Shaw's Market.
 For a tenner, you might feast on this pudding classic.
 Ambrosia pudding poured over Spotted Dick.